amandavisconti/DHslack/CodeOfConduct.md

 ## Additional guidance on being a good community member

 * Consider that your life experiences do not provide you with the best means to judge whether something is harassment to another person.
-For example, frequently harassed groups deal with regular oppressions throughout the day (microaggressions); though each oppression may not seem like harassment to someone not regularly experiencing or aware of these oppressions, these instances absolutely *are* oppressions, constant reminders that society values you less, and such experiences in aggregate (including experiences that mean seem small in scope to an outsider) take a damaging toll.
+For example, frequently harassed groups deal with regular oppressions throughout the day (microaggressions).
+Though each oppression may not seem like harassment to someone not regularly experiencing or aware of these oppressions, these instances absolutely *are* oppressions, constant reminders that society values you less, and such experiences in aggregate (including experiences that mean seem small in scope to an outsider) take a damaging toll.

 * Default toward believing and working to understand someone when they report harassment or discomfort.
 Civility is important to a good community.
 Is what you want to post actually worth the risk of making someone feel disrespected, demeaned, or of lesser value, or would the community be just as fine if you didn't take that risk and didn't post the message?